Join Dependency

 Topics Covered

 The concept of Join Dependency is directly based on the concept of 5NF, or Fifth Normal Form.
-Similar to functional or multivalued dependency, join dependency is a constraint.
+Similar to the functional or multivalued dependency, the join dependency is a constraint.
 It is satisfied only if and only if the relation concerned is the joining of a set of projections.

 What are Join Dependencies in DBMS?